Curtis Steele: Toronto Argonauts

 On May 2, 2013, Steele was signed by the Toronto Argonauts of the Canadian Football League.
 Steele made his first CFL start on July 30, 2013.
 In his first season in the CFL Steele played in 7 games for the Argos and carried the ball for 187 yards on 39 rushing attempts (4.8 yards per carry) with 3 rushing touchdowns.
 In the 2014 CFL season played in 15 of the 18 regular season games, carrying the ball 87 times for 541 yards (6.2 yards per carry) with 4 touchdowns.
 He also added 309 receiving yards on 35 receptions (8.8 yards per reception) and a lone receiving TD.
 One day after the free-agency period opened Steele re-signed with the Argonauts.

 Saskatchewan Roughriders

 Steele signed with the Saskatchewan Roughriders on February 10, 2016.
 Steele missed 11 games with an injury but still collected 54 carries for 314 yards and caught 16 passes for 138 yards.
-On January 27, 2017, about two weeks before becoming a free agent, Gale was released by the Riders along with three of his teammates.
+On January 27, 2017, about two weeks before becoming a free agent, Steele was released by the Riders along with three of his teammates.